Here's Our Rant About CTI BioPharma Corp. (CTIC)

 CTI BioPharma Corp.
-(NASDAQ:CTIC) went up by 5.63% from its latest closing price compared to the recent 1-year high of $4.13.
-The company’s stock price has collected -1.32% of loss in the last five trading sessions.
-Press Release reported on 01/18/22 that Olympic Steel Names David J. Gea President — Carbon Flat Rolled
+(NASDAQ:CTIC) went down by -5.99% from its latest closing price compared to the recent 1-year high of $4.13.
+The company’s stock price has collected -4.23% of loss in the last five trading sessions.

 Is It Worth Investing in CTI BioPharma Corp.
 (NASDAQ :CTIC) Right Now?